Jessica20224/QueueingSimulation/README.md

 🚀 How to Run

-Save your input in a file named mm1.in
+1. Save your input in a file named mm1.in

-Compile and run the Java file:
+2. Compile and run the Java file:

-javac MM1QueueSimulation.java
+-javac MM1QueueSimulation.java

-java MM1QueueSimulation
+-java MM1QueueSimulation

-Results will be written to mm1.out
+3. Results will be written to mm1.out